So what’s this all about, anyway?

 - Try on some red carpet glamour.
 Dressing to the nines is fun.
 When else do you get to wear elbow length gloves and feather boas?
 Unless you’re a movie star in real life, Halloween is your chance.

 In fact, we have more ideas for costumes than we have time to post on this site.
-We’re adding more costumes every day—even every hour (when we’ve had coffee).
+We’re adding more costumes all the time.

 A note about offensive costumes